Fatimah-Abdrabu/CastingAgency/README.md

 The `--reload` flag will detect file changes and restart the server automatically.

-To run the Test, execute:
+To run the Test (Using Python Unittest lib), execute:

 ```bash
 python test_app.py